-If you’ve created an original work – like a website, book or educational program – you probably have a few questions.
+If you’ve created an original work – such as a website, book or educational programme – you probably have a few questions about how best to protect it.

 Can I protect my idea?